PIRomanCod/Power-BI-Portfolio/README.md

 a powerful and intuitive data visualization tool built using Power BI.
 This dashboard offers a comprehensive view of company.</summary>

-The dashboard including a full analysis of all areas of activity:
+The dashboard including a full analysis of all areas of activity on any selected date / period:

 1. Production indicators:
 - warehouse turnover